Dubai Financial Market PJSC

 Pressreleases, Reports and Disclosures for Dubai Financial Market PJSC

-The document provides a weekly summary of DFM Regulated Short Sell transactions for the period from February 9 to February 13, 2026.
-During this period, the short sell trade volume for Emirates NBD PJSC was 2,750 with a trade value of AED 95,987.50.
-Additional information about Regulated Short Selling can be found in the DFM Market Rules and related documentation on their website.
-The announcement is also available on the DFM website.
-A disclaimer notes that the information is subject to change and DFM is not liable for any losses incurred from using the data.
+The Dubai Financial Market (DFM) released a weekly summary of Regulated Short Sell transactions for the period from February 23 to February 27, 2026.
+During this period, Emirates NBD PJSC had a short sell trade volume of 500 with a trade value of AED 18,625.
+Emaar Properties PJSC had a short sell trade volume of 5,000 with a trade value of AED 86,000, while EMAAR Development PJSC had a short sell trade volume of 10,000 with a trade value of AED 202,625.
+For more details on Regulated Short Selling, refer to the DFM Market Rules and related documentation available on their website.
+The announcement is also accessible on the DFM website.
+A disclaimer notes that the information may change and DFM is not liable for any losses resulting from the use of this data.